ArayB/dotfiles/README.md

 ### Other things that need to be present

 Python 3 and pip3 (Python version > 3.5)
-`pip3 install neovim` for deoplete to work
+`pip3 install neovim` for deoplete to work (Not using this currently)